Memory Access Patterns: Sequential vs Strided

 Best Practices

-- Favor Sequential Access: Design data structures for linear traversal
+- Design for Sequential Access: Arrange data structures for linear traversal

 - Minimize Stride: Keep related data close together